spark4lib/awesome-dataOps/readme.md

 # Awesome Data Ops [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of data operations resources, focused for Cultural Heritage Organizations usage.
+>
+> **Data Operations (as defined here):** An approach to designing, implementing & maintaining a distributed data architecture to support an increasingly wide range of data types, models, workflows, needs, applications, services across systems, architectures, and components.
+For cultural heritage dataOps, we want to get at the intersection of fully utilizing expertise(s) of both (meta)data teams & development teams via realizing the capabilities of data specifications, workflows, and tooling.

 ## Contents